 The Bystrup-led team, which also includes London architecture studio Robin Snell & Partners, has been recommended as the winner of the Nine Elms to Pimlico Bridge competition, ahead of architects including Amanda Levete and Hopkins.

-Featuring a slender structure and spiralling ramps at both ends, the proposal is described by the design team as a "minimal, seamless crossing" with single spire masts and an "elegant" winding deck.
+Featuring a slender structure and spiralling ramps at both ends, the cable-stayed design is described by the design team as a "minimal, seamless crossing" with single spire masts and an "elegant" winding deck.

 It is expected to become London's first pedestrian-and-cycle-only bridge, although London studio reForm Architects is also bidding for this title with a car-free bridge proposed between Canary Wharf and Rotherhithe.